mddrill/WallAppBackend/README.md

 and replace the email host user and password with a gmail account.
 Be sure to allow emails from unsecure apps in your account by following the instructions here https://support.google.com/accounts/answer/6010255?hl=en

+Now to test it with the iOS frontend you will have to run the backend with ssl like so:

+`python3 manage.py runsslserver`